datatong/js-rps/README.md

 # JavaScript rock, paper, scissors game!
 Uses variables, conditions, functions, and an understanding of scopes to make the game work.
+Results are printed into the dev tools console.